 Amazon Deforestation Takes a Turn for the Worse.
 Until recently, Brazil stood out as a hopeful outlier in the plague of deforestation.
 Between 1990 and 2010 clearing of tropical forests increased 62 percent worldwide, but in Brazil, such destruction plummeted from 2004 to 2011, in part because of tough environmental regulations and a ban on the sale of soybeans grown on rain-forest-cleared land.
 Since August 2014, however, tree cutting more than doubled in the country compared with the same period a year earlier, according to a satellite analysis released this spring by the independent research institution Imazon.

 The report may signal a new round of challenges facing the world's largest rain forest.
+Most of the land cleared in the uptick will serve as cattle pasture, spurred by higher global prices for beef.
+(Cutting the forest for ranches is the largest driver of deforestation in the Brazilian Amazon, accounting for nearly 70 percent of clearing.)
+Tree loss in the Amazon reverberates beyond Brazil's boundaries.
 Deforestation and the impact on Amazon tribes.
 How cattle ranches are chewing up the Amazon rainforest.
 For about three years now, we've been working on curbing the impacts of the soya industry on the Amazon rainforest in Brazil which, before the current moratorium was put into place, was replacing the forest with plantations on a massive scale.